Sendouc/sendou.ink/README.md

 4. `wormhole send dump`
 5. On the receiver computer use the command shown.
 6. `sqlite3 db-prod.sqlite3 < dump` on the receiver computer.

+### Add a new weapon

+1. Add image in both .png and .avif with the correct weapon ID (`replace-img-names.ts` can help)
+2. Create new weapon ids json and weapon translation jsons using `create-weapon-json.ts` script